I’m not ashamed of my enjoyment of Melbourne outfit TISM (aka This Is Serious Mum).

 That first interview Return of the Pop Vigilantes, I am most proud of.

-I not only spoke to two members, but also a assistant sound engineer, Mark Goodwin – the manager of the Hi-Fi bar (and previously Sydneys Metro) and the hardest to get hold of TISMs then manager.
+I not only spoke to two members, but also Mark Goodwin – the manager of the Hi-Fi bar (and previously Sydneys Metro), one of the assistant sound engineers that worked with them and, hardest to get, TISMs then manager.
 It was submitted as my journalism assignment after all.
 For a while i was the #1 reference for TISM on Wikipedia.
-Today I am down to #85, but still widely quoted on the page.
+Today I am down to #85 (now 103), but still one of only two quotes on the page (the other being from TISMs book).

 The second article, the less creatively named Return of the Great White Hope was published in the same student magazine in mid-2004